Juanjopalma/Juanjopalma/README.md

 - Back: Java and Node.js
 - Database: MySQL

-👨‍💻 I'm doing my bit at SDG Group as a developer.
+👨‍💻I'm trying to do my best at SDG Group as a developer.
 We work in agile, applying good practices and as it is an international project I have the opportunity to improve my English, in addition to the technical part.

 📧 Shall we talk?  feel free to reach out to me at juanjopalma03@gmail.com